jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_demo.rs - A simple, getting started, example of some of the features of the rust_xlsxwriter library.

+* app_doc_properties.rs - An example of setting workbook document
+  properties for a file created using the rust_xlsxwriter library.

 * app_dynamic_arrays.rs - An example of how to use the rust_xlsxwriter
   library to write formulas and functions that create dynamic arrays.
 These functions are new to Excel 365.
 The examples mirror the examples in the